SerendpityZOEY/Assignment-5/README.txt

     if len(follower_list) >= 300:
         break
 fetch_test_data.py: This script fetch 50 users's information for test. stream.py: You can also use this script to test.
-Since it can only fetch 300 users each 15 minutes, you need to use fetch_test_data.py if you want to test more. test.py:Use this script to train and test.
+Since it can only fetch 300 users each 15 minutes, you need to use fetch_test_data.py if you want to test more. test.py:Use this script to train and test.(I strongly recommend you to use this script instead of stream.py)

 Wekinator Configuration